Local Stories

-From corporate job to childcare business — why this local woman loves her new career
+From corporate job to Alexandria childcare business

 Megan Poelaert had been thinking about making a change for a while.
 After six years of sitting behind a desk, working her corporate job in the healthcare industry, she missed the hands-on care she used to give people as a nurse.
-But she might never have made the leap if it weren’t for her own childcare problem.

 With a shortage of providers in the Alexandria area, where she lives, Megan and her husband were struggling to find reliable care for their two- and four-year olds.
 “From 2016 until 2020,” she says, “We went through four daycares.
 That’s basically a daycare a year.”